Career and Technical Education

 The NC Career and Technical Education (CTE) Course Management System (CMS) is a public site that provides access to course standards and other information such as course descriptions, career pathways, aligned industry credentials, work-based learning opportunities, aligned essential employability skills, and Career and Technical Student Organizations (CTSOs).

 Elizabeth City-Pasquotank Public Schools and the Career & Technical Education Department does not discriminate against any person on the basis of race, color, national origin, gender, religion, disability, or age in its activities and programs, including employment policies and practices.
-Employees or students of ECPPS who feel that they have been discriminated against should contact Shelia Hughes, 1200 Halstead Blvd, Elizabeth City, NC 27909, 252-335-2981.
+Employees or students of ECPPS who feel that they have been discriminated against should contact Shelia Overton, 1200 Halstead Blvd, Elizabeth City, NC 27909, 252-335-2981.